jonnor/ESC-CNN-microcontroller/report/report.md

 Bottleneck with Depthwise Separable (Stride-BN-DS-5x5) and Effnet block (Stride-Effnet-5x5).
 These blocks are illustrated in `FIXME: ref picture`.
-For EffNet, LeakyReLU was with ReLu since LeakyReLU is not supported by X-CUBE-AI 3.4.
+For EffNet, LeakyReLU was with ReLu since LeakyReLU is not supported by X-CUBE-AI, version 3.4.
 Additionally a version of strided with depthwise separable convolution with 3x3 kernel size (Stride-DS-3x3) is tested.
 The Keras definition the strided model(s) can be found in appendix \ref{appendix:strided-model}.